Hospitals, Providers, and Insurers Are Not One Coordinated System

 Why that can hurt you

 Medical providers may focus on treatment and billing.
 Health insurers focus on plan rules and reimbursement.
 Auto insurers focus on limited coverages and claim exposure.
-No single player is tasked with protecting the patient’s whole financial outcome.
+Collectors focus on collection.
+No single player is tasked with protecting the patient’s entire financial outcome.

 How the problem works

 Hospital facility bills.
-Separate physician bills.
+Separate emergency physician bills.
 Ambulance bills.
-Imaging or specialist bills.
-Health-insurance reimbursement rules.
+Air ambulance bills.
+Imaging or radiology bills.
+Specialist or surgeon bills.
+Health-insurance explanations of benefits.
 Auto-insurance MedPay limits.
 Provider lien claims.
-Collection activity.
+Hospital lien claims.
+Collection letters.
 Payment-plan pressure.
+Reimbursement or subrogation claims.

 Where citizens get trapped

-- They assume the hospital bill is the only bill.
+- They assume the hospital bill is the whole bill.

 - They assume MedPay will stabilize everything.